Balsamic Steak and Peach Salad is a fresh and filling entree salad that pairs the unforgettable combo of sizzling steak with juicy, fresh peaches.

 Directions

 - Heat extra virgin olive oil in a large skillet over medium heat.
-Add onions, season lightly with salt, then saute until caramelized and soft, 30 minutes, stirring occasionally and turning heat down slightly if onions begin to color too quickly.
-Stir in remaining 1 Tablespoon balsamic vinegar then set onions aside to cool - can be done up to a couple days ahead of time.
+Add onions, season lightly with salt, then saute until caramelized and soft, 30 minutes, stirring occasionally and turning heat down slightly if onions begin to sear or burn.
+Stir in remaining 1 Tablespoon balsamic vinegar then set onions aside to cool - can be made 2 days ahead of time.

-- Preheat a well-oiled grill over high heat for at least 10 minutes then turn heat down to medium-high.
-Add steak then grill for 3-4 minutes per side, depending on how thick your steak is, then let rest for 10 minutes before thinly slicing against the grain - can be done 1 day ahead of time.
+- Preheat a grill over high heat for at least 10 minutes then turn heat down to medium-high.
+Add steak then grill for 3-4 minutes per side, depending on how thick your steak is, then let rest for 10 minutes before thinly slicing against the grain.

 Omg!
 This is.
 Mind-blowing culinary experience.
 So yummy!